‘Fixer Upper’ Canceled? Chip And Joanna Embroiled In Bitter Magnolia Lawsuit

 “We have a lot of questions about the designs and what goes on Fixer Upper and how we get from point A to Z when it comes to these houses and these projects from a design standpoint,” Joanna shared.
 “So, we have a new series coming out this year called Behind the Design which focuses on each project.”

 Despite rumors of a cancellation, it sounds like filming for Season 5 of Fixer Upper is already underway.
 HGTV has not, however, announced an official premiere date for the new season.
-Chip and Joanna were going to resume renovation of their Magnolia property but have put the project on hold until the lawsuit is settled.
+Chip and Joanna were going to resume renovation of their Magnolia property, but have put the project on hold until the lawsuit is settled.

 The start of production for Season 5 is good news for fans, many of whom will be left in tears after they watch an emotional Season 4 episode.
-Realtor reports that one of the most recent episodes featured Chip and Joanna helping the producer of the show build a dream home in the small town of Crawford, Texas.
+Realtor reported that one of the most recent episodes featured Chip and Joanna helping the producer of the show build a dream home in the small town of Crawford, Texas.

 Fun news!!
 Watch #behindthedesign sneak peek Tuesday 3/28 at 10p CST #sniupfront